groupdocs-parser/GroupDocs.Parser-Reference-Tutorials/content/english/net/data-extraction-from-templates/iterate-through-fields/_index.md

 Before we begin, ensure you have the following prerequisites set up:
 - Basic knowledge of C# programming.
 - Visual Studio installed on your machine.
-- GroupDocs.Parser for .NET library installed and referenced in your project.
+- GroupDocs.Parser for .NET library installed and tutorialsd in your project.

 ## Import Namespaces
 To get started, add the necessary namespaces to your C# file: